Maréchaussée

-The Maréchaussée (Marshalcy) were a corps of soldiers in the armies of France initially put in charge of military policing and justice during the Middle Ages, and later extended to civilian responsibilities.
+The Maréchaussée (Marshalcy) were corps of soldiers in the armies of France initially put in charge of military policing and justice during the Middle Ages, and later extended to civilian responsibilities.
 They gradually coalesced into a police force with jurisdiction over the whole population throughout almost the entire territory of France.
 They retained powers of extraordinary justice (known as prévôtale) until the French Revolution.

 Reforms carried out in the 18th century created the first national police force.
 In 1791, the force was renamed the Gendarmerie nationale (National Gendarmerie).
 It is now one of the two national police forces of France, along with the National Police.

 Terminology

 The term marshalcy is from the French maréchaussée, which is derived from Old French mareschaucie, meaning "the marshalcy."
 This derives from mairichauciée attested in 1287 meaning "royal household", and in 1465 as "the office of the marshal".

 One account in the history of a small town in western France reports how the terminology was undergoing a change there at the beginning of the 17th century.
 At that time, one could refer indistinguishably either to the "archer of the provost" or "archer of the maréchaussée" for example, but by 1720 invariably the latter expression was used.